unkn0wnvariable/PowerShell-WindowsAdmin/VMware/README.md

 # VMware PowerShell

-My attempts at making life with VMware that little more easier.
+My attempts at making life with VMware that little bit easier.

 ## Prerequisites